Kuthu: Production

 The film was announced in September 2003.
 Kannada actress Divya Spandana made her debut in Tamil with this film under the name "Ramya".
 A song was picturised with the lead pair in studios with an erected set costing ₹10 lakh while another song was shot at Thirumayam Kottai near Karaikudi with Ramya Krishnan which took three days to complete.
 The fight scene was shot at SRM College Grounds for 10 days.
-The songs were shot at Lebanon.
+The songs were shot in Lebanon and Phuket, Thailand.

 Soundtrack

 Soundtrack was composed by Srikanth Deva.
+It marked the debut of Assamese singer Zubeen Garg as a playback singer for this Tamil film as well as his first South Indian film.